projectdiscovery/nuclei-ai-extension/README.md

 ### HackerOne Report:

-To generate nuclei templates on HackerOne platform:
+To generate Nuclei templates on HackerOne platform:

 1. Open a publicly disclosed or any HackerOne report that you have access to.
 2. For example, open https://hackerone.com/reports/1960765